tkaleas/code-references/README.md

 # Code References

-I recently went searching for some old reference cheatsheets that used to exist for Houdini and found that I was completely unable to find them in my bookmarks tab, files, or wherever I was actually searching for it.
+I recently went searching for some old reference cheat sheets that used to exist for Houdini and found that I was completely unable to find them in my bookmarks tab, files, or wherever I was actually searching for it.

-Having realized I should be keeping most of my personal references in a standard place,  I've decided it would be beneficial to just keep everything in a Github repo that I will try to periodically update.
+Having realized I should be keeping most of my personal references in a standard place,  I've decided it would be beneficial to just keep everything in a GitHub repo that I will try to periodically update.

 As a lot of these technologies are constantly changing, hopefully a lot of content here will continue to be updated to reflect the latest useful resources for graphics.